hiradg/ProjectAirSim/docs/config_robot.md

 ### PX4 settings

-The `px4-settings` collection contains the settings for the PX4 flight controller:
+The `px4-settings` collection contains the settings for the PX4 flight controller.
+These options live inside each robot definition in your Project AirSim `settings.json` file (or the equivalent JSON you load at runtime).
+Set the heading offset by adding the `heading-offset-deg` field to this block, as shown below.
+The value you provide is applied on the Project AirSim side before sensor data is forwarded to PX4—no Python client changes are required.

 ``` json
 "px4-settings": {